-Electrons liberated on the dayside of the planet from photoionization can be used as a tracer within the Martian Magnetosphere.
+Electrons liberated on the dayside of the planet from photoionization can be used as a tracer to determine the influence of the solar wind.
 It is observed that these electrons are confined to the dayside ionosphere and antisunward of the planet along and just inside the magnetic pile-up boundary defined from MGS magnetometer data.
-These electrons are not observed in the deep umbral tail.
 The location of photoelectrons in the Martian environment clearly reflects the influence of the solar wind on this population providing a means to study dayside to nightside transport of the photoelectrons and their relationship to the shocked solar wind population of the Martian magnetosphere.